innovationOUtside/vce-generic-guide/g-introduction-essentials.md

 In the local VCE, only the files you save inside the VCE directory that the shared folder has been mounted against (recommended as {{vce_homedir}}) will be saved to the shared folder on your desktop.
 All files inside the VCE will persist inside the container until the container is deleted or destroyed.

-Backups are regularly made of your files on the hosted VCE.
+Backups are regularly made of your files on the hosted VCE, although these will only be recovered in the event of hardware failure.
 For the local VCE, files will persist in the directory on your host computer that is mounted into the VCE, even if the VCE container is destroyed.

-However, it is still good practice, and beneficial to your own peace of mind if nothing else, particularly when working on TMAs or the EMA, for you to back up or grab an archival copy of your files every so often.
+In each case, you should maintain your own backups in case you accidently delete, change or overwrite a file or its contents.
+This is especially important whilst you are working on your assessments where you may try a variety of approaches to answer the questions.

 ## Updates and upgrades